S. Davies is an experienced business event planner and loves looking after all the little details that help make guests feel special.

 Gifts for the Host Family

 Another suggestion is based on a memory from my childhood: a hot-air popcorn machine!
 When an out-of-town family friend came to stay for the weekend, he brought our family into the modern age and gave us a shiny new popcorn machine.
 No more popping corn in a frying pan.
-To a wide-eyed 9-year, this was an incredibly cool gift because it meant that my brother and I could make our own popcorn rather than having an adult make it for is the old-fashioned stovetop way.
+To a wide-eyed 9-year, this was an incredibly cool gift because it meant that my brother and I could make our own popcorn (rather than having an adult make it for us).

 Presents are symbolic.
 When you give them in your personal life, they should show that you are paying attention to the person to whom you're giving them.